foliovision/fv-wordpress-flowplayer/readme.txt

 scaling: \'fit\',

 Also don't forget comma at the end of the line where appropriate.
 Be aware that this scaling will affect also non-fullscreen mode, which might result into borders around your video if the dimensions are not properly set.

 = How can I style the popup? =

-Check out .flowplayer_popup and .wpfp_custom_popup in /fv-wordpress-flowplayer/css/flowplayer.css.
-You might want to move your changes to your template CSS - make sure you use ID of container element, so your declarations will work even when the flowplayer.css is loaded later in the head section of your webpage.

-= How can I style the popup? =